BatGap Logo

 Rick: Who told you this?

-David: Yeah, but we’re in a time where things are changing a lot.
-And one of the things that’s really important to understand with this too is it’s an inside-out process.
+Yeah, but we’re in a time when things are changing a lot.
+And one of the things that’s really important to understand with this, too, is that it’s an inside-out process.
 So it’s taking place in consciousness and moving forward gradually.
-And so the last place you see it is on the surface.
+The last place you see it is on the surface.

 Rick: Yeah, yeah.

-David: And so for a lot of people it looks like things are going south really badly in a lot of ways.
-And certainly there is a call, you know, some things are being pushed to the surface to be seen and taken care of.
+David: And so for a lot of people, it looks like things are going south really badly in a lot of ways.
+And certainly there is a call—some things are being pushed to the surface to be seen and taken care of.
 But it’s actually a sign of purification, of cleaning out, not of end times.

 Rick: Right.
-Yeah, and in fact I was just talking to Canela last night [her 2nd BATGAP interview], and we were talking about how these things keep happening, like the shooting in Ferguson, Missouri, and that becomes a whole consciousness-raising thing about Black Lives Matter, or some thing happens with gay rights or something, and that shifts the culture.
+Yeah.
+In fact, I was just talking to Canela last night [her second BATGAP interview], and we were talking about how these things keep happening, like the shooting in Ferguson, Missouri, and that becomes a whole consciousness-raising thing about Black Lives Matter.
+Or something happens with gay rights or something, and that shifts the culture.
 The culture seems to be shifting with greater and greater rapidity, and these different events that come up seem to be catalysts for that.

 David: Yeah.